California Assault & Battery: What You Need To Know

 What Is Battery?

 Battery occurs when a victim has actually sustained physical harm.
 People often threaten bodily harm before actually committing the act.
-This is why battery is often charged along with assault.
+This is why a battery is often charged along with assault.

 To Be Guilty of Battery, the Violence Must be Unlawful